Tax info for international students at CCA

-The purpose of this section is to give you general information about your responsibilities related to taxes.
+The purpose of this section is to provide general information about your responsibilities related to US taxes.

 CCA and the ISAP staff are not tax professionals and can not provide assistance with tax related questions.
-We will not approve appointment requests for help with tax forms - please use the resources listed below.
+Do not request ISAP appointments for help with tax forms - please use the resources listed below.

 Who must file tax forms?

-All students!
-Every international student who was present in the US for at least one day in the tax year 2020 (January 1, 2020 - December 31, 2020) must file at least one tax form - the 8843 form.
+All international students!
+Every international student present in the US for at least one day during the tax year 2022 (January 1, 2022 - December 31, 2022) must file at least one tax form - Form 8843.

 When do I need to file tax forms?

-Tax statements for the 2020 tax year will be sent to you by your bank, employers (including CCA), etc., after January 1, 2020.
-The deadline to file your tax return is April 15, 2021.
+Tax statements for the 2022 tax year will be sent to you by your bank and employers (including CCA), after January 1, 2023.
+The deadline to file your 2022 tax return is Tuesday, April 18, 2023.

 Where can I learn more about taxes?

-The IRS (Internal Revenue Service) has information dedicated to tax information for foreign students and scholars.
-You can find more information on the IRS Website.
+The IRS (Internal Revenue Service) has information dedicated to tax information for foreign students and scholars available on the IRS Website.

 What tax forms do I need to file?

 - File Form 8843 (F-1 and J-1 students are categories of exempt individuals).
-The 8843 form is not an income tax form, but is required by the IRS for tax purposes.
+Form 8843 is not an income tax form, but is required by the IRS for tax purposes.

-- A SSN or ITIN is not required to complete the 8843 form.
+- A SSN or ITIN is not required to complete Form 8843.

-If you earned income in 2020, you may also need to file a federal or state tax return, or both in addition to the 8843 form:
+If you earned income in 2022, you may also need to file a federal or state tax return, or both in addition to Form 8843:

 - File Form 8843 (F-1 and J-1 students are categories of exempt individuals)

-- Send the 8843 form with your other tax forms listed below.
+- Send Form 8843 with your other tax forms listed below.

-- If you do file a federal tax return and have received your income tax forms from any employers from tax year 2020, you will use Form 1040NR if you are considered a nonresident for tax purposes.
+- If you are required to file a federal tax return and have received your W-2 income tax forms from any employers from tax year 2022, use Form 1040NR if you are considered a nonresident for tax purposes.

-- If you are considered a resident for tax purposes, you would use Form 1040 to file taxes.
+- If you are considered a resident for tax purposes, use Form 1040 to file taxes.

 - You will likely also have to file a California state tax return using Form 540NR.
 For more information on if you need to file (based on level of income) visit the Franchise Tax Board non resident information page.

-Taxes can be very complicated.
-If you are unsure if you need to, or should, file a tax return, if you are considered a nonresident or resident, or have any other questions about your personal tax situation, please consult one of the resources below.
+Taxes can be complicated.
+If you are unsure if you must or should file a tax return, if you are considered a nonresident or resident, or have any other questions about your personal tax situation, please consult a professional tax resources below.

 How do I file my tax forms?

-You can either file your tax forms yourself, or you can use a tax preparation company.
-Many people in the United States use tax-preparation software or pay a tax-preparation company to do their taxes.
+You can either file your tax forms yourself, or use a tax preparation company.
+Many people in the United States use tax-preparation software or pay a tax-preparation company to prepare and file tax forms.